 - Internet use is limited to one hour guaranteed daily, with two additional hours granted in 15-minute increments, so long as there is no one waiting.

 - The computer cannot be idle for more than 10 minutes – it will automatically boot you off.
-If you need to leave the workstation, click on the session clock and choose “Hide workstation”, which will give you up to 15 minutes to be away.
+If you need to leave the workstation, click on the session clock and choose “Hide my screen”, which will give you up to 10 minutes to be away.

-- Black and white printouts are 15 cents, color printouts are 30 cents a page.
+- There is a nominal charge for printouts that is set by the leasing company.
+Printouts can only be done on paper provided by the leasing company.
 To print, go to the printer kiosk located next the Circulation desk.
-Detailed instructions on how to print your document are located there.
+Detailed instructions on how to print your document are there.
+Print jobs are deleted after 24 hours.

-- Viewing sexually explicit material or other inappropriate material (including Adult Friend Find, XXXMatch.com, and pornography) is prohibited (NYS Penal Code 245.11).
+- Users are not permitted to modify the installed hardware or software.
+Patrons may not change settings on the computer or set up shortcuts.• Viewing sexually explicit material or other inappropriate material (including Adult Friend Find, XXXMatch.com, and pornography) is strictly prohibited (NYS Penal Code 245.11).

 - Misuse or abuse of computers, or refusal to abide by staff requests, will result in immediate suspension of Internet privileges.